mgijax/datatest/README.md

 ## Test Public Release

 Run

     ./testPublicRelease

 to ensure that MGD is ready for public release.
+With no command-line parameters, this will look at MGICONFIG to find the server ($MGD_DBSERVER) and database ($MGD_DBNAME) to test.

+For convenience you can also specify the server and database on the command-line and bypass MGICONFIG's settings, as in:

+    ./testPublicRelease myservername mydatabasename

 # Test Writing Guide
 All tests go in the **tests** directory (e.g. tests/new\_module\_test.py).